karlpokus/bufw/README.md

 [![GoDoc](https://godoc.org/github.com/karlpokus/bufw?status.svg)](https://godoc.org/github.com/karlpokus/bufw)

 # use case
 You have some function you want to test that requires an `io.Writer`, like a network connection or a file, and you want to inspect what was written at a later point.
 Writes to bufw are safe for concurrent use.
-Use the sync feature to await 1+ writes.
+Use the sync feature to await n writes.

 # usage
 See tests